yggdrasil-network/yggdrasil-network.github.io/configuration.md

     - The default is to listen on the loopback interface (`localhost:9001`) which ensures that only local connections to the admin socket are allowed.
     - Note that if you change the listen address to a non-loopback address, this will allow other hosts on the network to manage the Yggdrasil process.
 This probably isn't desirable.
 - `Peers`
-    - A list of strings in the form `["peerAddress:peerPort", "peerAddress:peerPort", ...]` of peers to connect to.
+    - A list of strings in the form `[ "peerAddress:peerPort", "peerAddress:peerPort", ... ]` of peers to connect to.
     - Peer hostnames can be specified either using IPv4 addresses, IPv6 addresses or DNS names.
     - Each entry may optionally begin with `tcp://` or `socks://proxyAddress:proxyPort/` to manually force a connection over a specific protocol.
-    - If unspecified, the default is to connect over TCP.
-- `AllowedBoxPubs`
+- `AllowedEncryptionPublicKeys`
     - A list of strings in the form `["boxpub", "boxpub", ...]`, where `boxpub` is each node's `BoxPub` key which you would like to allow connections from.
     - This option allows you to restrict which other nodes can connect to your Yggdrasil node as a peer.
 It applies to incoming TCP connections.
     - If the list is left empty, or the option is not specified, then Yggdrasil will automatically accept connections from any other node.
     - Note that multicast link-local peerings (see below) will always override this option if enabled.
-- `BoxPub`
+- `EncryptionPublicKey`
     - A hexadecimal string representing the node's public Curve25519 key.
     - A node's ID in the DHT is a (sha-512) hash of this public key.
     - A node's IP address is derived from the ID.
-- `BoxPriv`
+- `EncryptionPrivateKey`
     - A hexadecimal string representing the node's private Curve25519 key.
     - This is a private key, don't share it.
-- `SigPub`
+- `SigningPublicKey`
     - A hexadecimal string representing a node's public Ed25519 key.
     - Used primarily for signatures in the greedy routing scheme.
-- `SigPriv`
+- `SigningPrivateKey`
     - A hexadecimal string representing the node's private Ed25519 key.
     - This is a private key, don't share it.
-- `Multicast`
-    - If true (default), link-local multicast peering is enabled.
-This will attempt to discover other Yggdrasil nodes running on the same network and peer with them automatically, effectively creating a "zero-config" peering setup.
-    - Link-local multicast listens for UDP announcement messages on `[ff02::114]:9001`.
-    - Upon discovery, link-local multicast peers are added as TCP peers.
-- `LinkLocal`
-    - A regex string.
+- `MulticastInterfaces`
-    - Link-local multicast peering only connects over interfaces matching this regex.
+    - A list of regex strings for matching which interfaces to enable multicast peer discovery on.
+Interfaces that don't match any of the provided regexes are ignored.
     - The default value (an empty string) matches all interfaces.
-    - This is useful if you want to prevent accidental peering over a layer 2 VPN running on top of Yggdrasil.
+    - This is also useful if you want to prevent accidental peering over a layer 2 VPN running on top of Yggdrasil.
 - `IfName`
     - The name of the `tun` or `tap` network interface to create or use.
 Applications send packets over this interface to use the network.
     - On most platforms, an empty string or the default `"auto"` will create a new interface automatically.